Ryguy57/Belly-button-challenge/README.md

 In this challenge, I crafted an interactive dashboard to delve into the Belly Button Biodiversity dataset that chronicles the microbial species inhabiting human navels.
 Using VS Code, I designed an HTML document and integrated JavaScript with the help of the D3 library to parse JSON data, resulting in a dashboard that presents dynamic data visualizations using Plotly.

 ## Getting Started
-JavaScript's D3 library was used to parse JSON data, creating data visualizations using Plotly.
-Then running the HTML file to display the interactive dashboard.
-Upon loading the webpage, the dashboard is initialized, fetching data and presenting visualizations corresponding to the first sample.
-Users can select different samples from the dropdown menu to explore various data points interactively.
+I employed JavaScript's D3 library to parse JSON data.
+After retrieving the data, I associated metadata with a specific sample during extraction.
+I then designed data visualizations utilizing Plotly.
+When the HTML file is executed, it unveils an interactive dashboard.
+On accessing the webpage, the interactive dashboard is displayed, sourcing data and illustrating different samples of data visualizations.
+Users have the flexibility to pick different samples from a dropdown, enabling them to navigate through diverse data points in an interactive manner.
 ## Contributing
 - <a href="https://www.github.com/agostinger/" target="_blank">Adam Gostinger</a>
 - <a href="https://www.github.com/zonaj2/" target="_blank">Juliet Hamilton</a>